LeSangDeveloper/springdemo-xmlconfig/README.md

-# pure Spring 5 demo (config Bean by XML and without maven)
+# Pure Spring 5 demo (config Bean by XML and without maven)
 Demo a Spring 5 without maven and annotation

 ## Setup